Training and Safety

-The Fire Prevention Bureau is currently staffed by two (2) members that perform a wide variety of duties.
+The Fire Prevention Bureau is currently staffed by three (3) members that perform a wide variety of duties.
 Our primary focus is fire safety throughout our city.
 To achieve this, we educate and apply fire codes.

 We provide fire and life-safety instruction for all ages.
 The majority of our public education programs consist of the following: